oliver-oloughlin/kvdex/README.md

 ### KV

-Support for alternative KV backends, such as `Map`, `localStorage` and `sessionStorage`.
+Extends support to alternative KV-backends, such as `Map`, `Storage` and `IndexedDB`.
 Can be used to employ `kvdex` in the browser or other environments where Deno's KV store is not available, or simply to integrate with other data backends.

 #### Map